 ⚠️ Educational use only.
-Calculator results are estimates, not financial or tax advice.
-Consult a qualified tax professional for your specific situation.
+Results are estimates, not financial or tax advice.
 Full Disclaimer

 💵